What is asset tracking?

 - Allow you to scan only one label at a time

-The main advantage of barcode scanning technology is that it is cheaper to implement as barcode labels are inexpensive to design and print.
-Barcode scanners are readily available and straightforward to use.
+The main advantage of barcode scanning technology is that it is cheap to implement, as barcode labels are inexpensive to design and print.
+Similarly, barcode scanners are readily available and straightforward to use.

-With either technology, scanning the tag with a mobile device allows you immediately access information about that particular asset.
-This technology has been developed for Android and iOS and is widely available.
+Same as with RFID, scanning the tag with a mobile device allows you immediately access information about that particular asset.

 Near Field Communication (NFC)

 Similar to RFID, NFC lets you use your Android or iOS smartphone to track assets.
-Unlike RFID, NFC-enabled devices must be close (within inches) to the asset to get a reading.
+Unlike RFID, NFC-enabled devices must be close to the asset to get a reading.

 NFC has been around for quite some time.
 If you’ve used a key card to access a building or room, you’ve used NFC.

 The advantage of NFC is that you don’t need a highly specialized scanner to keep your system working.
-However, you need to be close to the asset to scan it, which does not allow for remote asset management.
+However, you must be very close to the asset (within inches) to scan it.

 Bluetooth Low Energy (BLE)